-It actually puts the screen of the MacBook Air on a par with the more expensive MacBook Pro, the 13-inch model of which features the same screen size and resolution.
-However, unlike the Pro the MacBook Air doesn't include True Tone technology, which is designed to adjust the colors of the screen to make them more accurate depending on the ambient light you’re using the device in.
+The new MacBook Air display is actually on par with the more expensive MacBook Pro, the 13-inch model of which features the same screen size and resolution.
+However, the MacBook Air 2018 doesn’t feature the pro’s True Tone technology, which is designed to adjust the colors of the screen to make them more accurate depending on ambient lighting conditions.
 The MacBook Air’s screen doesn’t go quite as bright as the MacBook Pro, either.

 Apple has also dramatically improved the viewing angles of the screen for this year’s MacBook Air.
 That was one of the biggest pain points when using old MacBook Airs, to the point where tilting the screen just a little bit away from our faces made the screen pretty much impossible to view.
 The 2018 MacBook Air fixes that.

 It was only at the most extreme angles that we saw a lot of reflection from the anti-glare glass that's protecting the LCD screen.
 There’s also been a boost to color accuracy for the MacBook Air (2018), with a wider color gamut capable of displaying 48% more colors than the previous Air – it means that photos in particular look bright and vibrant on the new MacBook Air’s screen.

 The new MacBook Air display is arguably the most impressive update, and the higher resolution gives this entry-level MacBook a premium feel, while also making media and photos look better than ever.